 One of TREE’s major advantages is that pathway analyses are not limited to the formal labour market.
 TREE’s sample and survey design also allows for analysis of pathways and biographical developments on the fringes or outside of the (formal) labour market.
 Another asset of the TREE dataset is the fact that more than 2,000 surveyed young people have passed through basic vocational education and training (VET).
 This allows for analysis of groups of professions or economic sectors.
 Thus, TREE promises relevant answers to major issues regarding education, labour market, and social policy (i.e. youth unemployment and its consequences, issues of how educational certification translates into labour market qualification, etc.).

 In 2016, the longitudinal observation of a second cohort (TREE2) of almost 10,000 school leavers has started.
 With this extension to a multi-cohort design, Switzerland is among the few countries worldwide in which comparative inter-cohort analyses can be carried out.
-A first release of TREE2 panel data is scheduled for mid-2020.

 TREE is mainly funded by the Swiss National Science Foundation (SNF) and located at the University of Bern.